axelarnetwork/axelarate-community/README.md

   axelarcli q bitcoin txInfo {blockhash} {txID}:{voutIdx}
   -> returns json of verification info for the given outpoint (copy the escaped string)
   ```

+Explanation of the arguments: (See [here](https://axelar-static.s3.us-east-2.amazonaws.com/blockstream.png) for an example)
+- txID: ID of the trasaction;
+- blockhash: the hash of the block containing this transaction;
+- voutIdx: the index of the vout (output portions of the trasaction).

   e.g.,